 Make all payments on time.
-The lender will be looking for signs that your fresh start is helping to put you on firmer financial footing.
+The lender will be looking for signs that your fresh start is helping to put you on the way to a brighter financial future.

 Lenders want you to be successful with your new mortgage.
-Keeping up with your plan payments is a good sign you can be.
+Keeping up with your Chapter 13 bankruptcy payments is a good sign you can be.

 Lenders will consider you to be the highest of high-risk borrowers.
 This means zero-down government-backed loans won’t be open to you.

 Plan on saving at least 20% down.
 You should also be aware that the source of the funds matters.
 Many mortgage lenders won’t accept down payments that come from friend and family member gifts, for example.

 If you’ve been a renter all your life you might not realize just how expensive homeownership can become.
 Even if you’re extremely handy, there are things you’re just not going to be able to fix on your own, or cheaply.

 Your utility bills are likely to increase.
 In addition, you’ll have property taxes to deal with.

 With a good attorney by your side, you should be able to work a modest emergency fund savings plan into your bankruptcy budget.
 But keep in mind the court won’t let you keep much.